No huge intro needed for this post. Here are ten actionable items that you can do right now to improve your online business or blog.

 In Tim Ferriss’s The Four Hour Workweek, he likes to give us exercises that we can do that help us step out of our comfort zones.
 This needs to happen every so often in order to make real progress and take bold actions.

 For example, one of his exercises is just to lay flat on the ground in a public place, and look straight into the air.
 It might sound weird, but if you can do that, just imagine what you can do in front of a crowd when you’re talking about something you love and are passionate about.

 Shooting a video on a whim like this will help you learn how to step out of your comfort zone, and it’s good practice for public speaking.

 Going the extra mile to just say thanks to someone for no particular reason can make someone’s day.
-Not only will those 5 people remember who you are just a little bit more, but you’ll never know, one of them may come back and repay you somehow later in the future, just for being extra nice.
+Not only will those five people remember who you are just a little bit more, but you’ll never know, one of them may come back and repay you somehow later in the future just for being extra nice.

-Like in happy, successful relationships, it’s the small little, unplanned gestures that make the relationships really special.
+Like in happy, successful relationships, it’s the little unplanned gestures that make the relationships really special.

 8. Test Something

 You should always be testing something on your website or blog.